Health-RI/starter-kit-info/health-ri/starter-kit-local/README.md

 User's configurations are stored under `<LS-AAI repo>/configuration/aai-mock/userinfos/`.
-`s3` and `s3inbox` components of `storage and interfaces` requires username to match username of a user registered in ls-aai but within `sinbox` username is overwritten by machine username.
+`s3` and `s3inbox` components of `storage and interfaces` requires username to match username of a user registered in ls-aai but within `s3inbox` username is currently overwritten by machine username.

 5. Provide configurations for clients.

-In this example we need to register `storage and interface` as a regular client and `REMS` as broker client.
+In this example we need to register `storage and interfaces` as a regular client and `REMS` as broker client.
 Clients configuration should be placed under `<LS-AAI repo>/configuration/aai-mock/clients` and contain the following:

 - Storage and interfaces client congig: